piotrmaslanka/satella/docs/distutils.rst

 Distutils extensions
 ====================

-Below was shamelessly ripped from StackOverflow_.
+Below was shamelessly ripped from StackOverflow_, with some changes by me.

 .. _StackOverflow: https://stackoverflow.com/questions/11013851/speeding-up-build-process-with-distutils